 Joggers out there can simply bring their dogs for their regular runs and do it together.
 It’s easy and it will make your dog snooze for hours once you’re back home.
 But we wanted to make it more diverse and give you alternatives.

 1. Hiking with your dog

 My all-time favorite activity with my Border Collie is the getaway.
-I get her dog backpack ready and we go hiking a couple of days, sleeping in a small hotel or even camp in the mountains.
-I like safety so I go to a registered and official camping — with showers, for example.
+I get her dog backpack ready and we go hiking a couple of days, sleeping in a small hotel, or even camp in the mountains.
+I like safety so I go to registered and official camping — with showers, for example.
 Sorry, I’m fancy…

-Hiking with your dog allows you to adjust the level of difficulty: uphill path or a flatter field will change the game.
+Hiking with your dog allows you to adjust the level of difficulty: an uphill path or a flatter field will change the game.
 You can also stop for breaks whenever you want and even go for a swim if there’s a clean pond nearby.

 Make sure, however, that you bring enough dog food and water for the entire trail and some gear as well.
 Depending on how secluded your hike is, you may find it hard to buy food and equipment.

 For those who don’t have time to escape for days with their dogs, you can do some high intensity interval training with your dog.
 Sprints are usually the best, but swimming is more pleasant if you can.